OFS/ofs.github.io/docs/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev.md

 Pre-requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel Agilex 7 FPGA I-Series Development Kit (2xR-Tile, F-Tile))](https://ofs.github.io/ofs-2023.3-2/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (I-Series Development Kit (2xR-Tile, 1xF-Tile))](https://ofs.github.io/ofs-2024.1-1/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries/) for instructions on setting up a deployment environment.

 * This walkthrough uses a FIM design that has been generated with a Hello FIM module added to it.
-Refer to the [Add a new module to the OFS FIM](https://ofs.github.io/ofs-2023.3-2/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev/#412-walkthrough-add-a-new-module-to-the-ofs-fim) section for step-by-step instructions for generating a Hello FIM design.
+Refer to the [Add a new module to the OFS FIM](https://ofs.github.io/ofs-2024.1-1/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev/#412-walkthrough-add-a-new-module-to-the-ofs-fim) section for step-by-step instructions for generating a Hello FIM design.

 Steps: